What Are the Health Benefits of Drinking Kombucha?

 11. Controls Blood Sugar Levels

-This is especially good news for people with diabetes in who liver and kidney functions are usually compromised.
+This is especially good news for people with diabetes in whose liver and kidney functions are usually compromised.

 Of course, you can purchase kombucha online or from a supermarket.
-You can also make your own, in which case you can determine your favorite taste.
+You can also make your own, where you can determine your favorite taste.

 In preparing kombucha, your objective is to include sweetened black or green tea and SCOBY, and to provide proper conditions for fermentation.